-Billings’s luminous oil paintings have been recognized nationally and internationally in juried art competitions and commercial art gallery installations, where they have exhibited in one-artist and group shows, including exhibition at the National Arts Club and the Salmagundi Club in New York, and at the Boston International Fine Art Show, the Copley Society of Art, the Guild of Boston Artists, and the Massachusetts State House in Boston, as well as in commercial art galleries throughout the United States.
+Her oil paintings have been recognized nationally and internationally in juried art competitions and commercial art gallery installations, where they have exhibited in solo and group shows, including exhibitions at the National Arts Club and the Salmagundi Club in New York, at the Boston International Fine Art Show, the Copley Society of Art, the Guild of Boston Artists, and the Massachusetts State House in Boston, as well as in commercial art galleries throughout the United States.

-Penny serves as a juror for art competitions, and her own work has been juried into the national annual competitions of Allied Artists of America, the American Impressionist Society and the Salmagundi Club of New York.
-Her paintings were selected several times for the Salon International, a project of the International Museum of Contemporary Masters in Texas, and for the international Laumeister Fine Art Competition at The Bennington Center for the Arts in Vermont.
+Penny serves as a juror for art competitions, and her own work has been juried into additional national competitions of the California Art Club, Allied Artists of America, the American Impressionist Society, American Women Artists, and the Salmagundi Club, among others.
+Her paintings have been selected several times for the Salon International, a project of the International Museum of Contemporary Masters in Texas, and for the international Laumeister Fine Art Competition at The Bennington Center for the Arts in Vermont.

-Billings’s paintings grace fine art collections in both traditional and contemporary spaces throughout the United States and internationally.
+They grace fine art collections in both traditional and contemporary spaces throughout the United States and internationally.

 To see more of her work, or to request a commissioned painting, go to: http:/www.pennybillingsfineart.com